Samsursekh/Placement-Practice/priya-practise/React-theory question.md

 - There is too much memory wastage
 - It updates Slow
 - It represents the Ul of your application
-- It allows us to directly target any  specific node (HTML element)

 # Virtual Dom